PierreLebedel/editorjs-emoji-picker-tool/README.md

 ## Inline tool

 To insert an emoji, select a portion of text and click the emoji icon in the inline toolbar.
-If the text selection starts at the beginning of the line, the emoji will be inserted before the selected text.
+If your text selection starts at the beginning of the line, the emoji will be inserted before the selected text.
 Otherwise, the emoji will be inserted at the end.

 ## Config